Sima Jiong: Early career

-Sima Jiong was a son of Sima You, Prince Xian of Qi, the younger brother of Jin Dynasty's founder Emperor Wu, making him Emperor Hui's cousin.
+Sima Jiong was a son of Sima You, posthumously known as Prince Xian of Qi; You was the younger brother of Jin Dynasty's founder Emperor Wu, making Jiong Emperor Hui's cousin.
 Jiong was also a paternal grandson of Sima Zhao and Wang Yuanji, and a maternal grandson of Jia Chong and his first wife Li Wan.
 Sima You's abilities were so highly regarded by both his father Sima Zhao and the officials that, at times, he was considered as the proper heir, first for Sima Zhao, then for Emperor Wu.
 After Emperor Wu exiled him from the capital Luoyang in January 283, he died in April that year.
 Sima Jiong, as the oldest son of his wife Consort Jia Bao, (Note: Jia Bao was a daughter of Jia Chong and his former wife Li Wan.
 Her name was not recorded in official histories, but a Fu Ren Ji annotation in the Shishuo Xinyu gives her name as Wan.
-Lady Li was a daughter of Li Feng. (初，充前妻李氏淑美有才行，生二女褒、裕，褒一名荃，裕一名浚。父丰诛，李氏坐流徙。後娶城阳太守郭配女，即广城君也。武帝践阼，李以大赦得还，帝特诏充置左右夫人，充母亦敕充迎李氏。郭槐怒，攘袂数充曰：“刊定律令，为佐命之功，我有其分。李那得与我并！”充乃答诏，托以谦冲，不敢当两夫人盛礼，实畏槐也。而荃为齐王攸妃，...)) inherited his post, and complained to Emperor Wu about doctors' misdiagnosis.
-(The doctors, who had thought that they would gain Emperor Wu's favor if they informed him that Prince You was healthy (so that he could indeed go to his principality), had minimized the illness that Prince You was suffering.)
+Lady Li was a daughter of Li Feng.) inherited his post, and complained to Emperor Wu about doctors' misdiagnosis.
+(Note: The doctors, who had thought that they would gain Emperor Wu's favor if they informed him that Prince You was healthy (so that he could indeed go to his principality), had minimized the illness that Prince You was suffering.)

 As an imperial prince, Sima Jiong had a sizable number of troops under his command.
 When Sima Lun overthrew Emperor Hui's domineering wife Empress Jia Nanfeng in May 300 after she murdered Emperor Hui's crown prince Sima Yu in April, Sima Jiong was a participant of the coup — despite Empress Jia being his half-maternal-aunt, given that his mother had a feud with Empress Jia.
-(Note: According to Jia Nanfeng's biography in Book of Jin, it was precisely because of the bad blood between Jia Nanfeng and Jia Bao that Sima Lun sent Sima Jiong to depose Nanfeng as empress. (赵王伦乃率兵入宫，使翊军校尉齐王冏入殿废后。后与冏母有隙，故伦使之。)) But Sima Jiong did not receive great rewards afterwards.
+(Note: According to Jia Nanfeng's biography in Book of Jin, it was precisely because of the bad blood between Jia Nanfeng and Jia Bao that Sima Lun sent Sima Jiong to depose Nanfeng as empress.)
+But Sima Jiong did not receive great rewards afterwards.
 He therefore resented Sima Lun.
 Sima Lun, seeing his resentment, tried to appease him by giving him an important military command—of Xuchang (許昌, in modern Xuchang, Henan).